junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas stares at him, voice starting to get harsh, "Yes!
 I am not a man, and I have to know more.
 Angels are dying, I can't just sit here doing nothing!"

 "Well, you can't help if you're dead or sick too."
-Dean points out the obvious, then adds half-jokingly, "Besides, who cares if a few flying monkeys died, not like they're so friendly or helpful in the past.
+Dean points out the obvious, then adds half-heartedly, "Besides, who cares if a few flying monkeys died, not like they're so friendly or helpful in the past.
 Hell, personally I still think there are too many of them around, might as well..."

 "Dean."
 Sam warns quietly, and Dean shuts up just in time.